leonardoharth/PhillyFire_App/README.md

 - Tooltips over both the engines and the hydrants to show individual information.
 - Links for report available on the website.

+### Updates:
+Update 15 May 2020:
+- Added functionality to allow hydrants to be ranked either within engines or across the city

 ## Link to website:
 https://njxinran95.github.io/PhillyFire_App/